AllenCell/serotiny/docs/cli.rst

 ML operations: train, test, predict
 *******************************

-These commands run in the context of `serotiny projects <projects>`.
+These commands run in the context of :ref:`serotiny projects <projects>`.
 In that section you'll learn how to create and configure your ``serotiny`` projects.
 Once you've done so, you can use these commands to train/test/predict with the models you specified in your project.
 For example: